Getting involved at NTU

 Robyn, BSc (Hons) Sport and Exercise Science

-We have Global Lounges at our City and Clifton Campuses.
+- Visit our Global Lounges – we have Global Lounges at our City and Clifton Campuses.
 These are relaxed environments, open to UK and international students and hosts many cultural events and activities throughout the year.

-Leaving behind the comforts of home might seem a little daunting – but once you arrive at university, just remember that everyone’s in the same boat.
+Leaving behind the comforts of home might seem a little daunting – but once you arrive at university, remember that everyone’s in the same boat.
 It’s important to approach the first few weeks of your new life here with an open heart, and an open mind.
 As well as the opportunities that we’ve outlined above, you can meet lots of new people by: